Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 ### 2 - Use SSH public key authentication

 Passwords are not well perfect.
-Public Key authentication is a way to logging to your SSH server using keys.
+Public Key authentication is a way to login to your SSH server using keys.
 This eliminates the need of sharing passwords between users.
 This has a lot of advantages.
 For example, if an attacker got the public key and also got the password, still he can't gain access to the server without a private key.

 To use Public Key authentication follow the below steps.